Vinayakj009/assignment/README.md

 ### Part2: User and Tasks - APis

- -  One user can work on many tasks
+ -  One user can work on many tasks: Completed

-1. User login functionality with jwt authentication and token should be used while accessing subsequent apis
+1. User login functionality with jwt authentication and token should be used while accessing subsequent apis : Completed

-2. get all users with pagination
+2. get all users with pagination : Completed
-   - sample route "/users"
+   - sample route "/users" (Query params: pagesize, currentpage)

-3. get single user along with his all tasks sample route "/users/:id"
+3. get single user along with his all tasks : Completed with pagination sample route "/users/:id" (Query params: pagesize, currentpage)

 4. test cases using jest/mocha covering the functionality